pappasam/nvim-repl/README.md

 ## FAQ

+### Where's the documentation?

+Documentation is in a normal Neovim help file.
+You can [read it online here](https://github.com/pappasam/nvim-repl/blob/main/doc/repl.txt).

+From within Neovim, type `:help repl`.

 ### Escape doesn't work in Terminal mode

 If you find yourself in Terminal mode, use `<C-\><C-n>` instead of `<Esc>` to return to Normal mode.